Supplemental Sources of Magnesium

 Best Food Sources of Magnesium

 Yep, that's right Chocolate!

 Even though chocolate does contain a lot of oxalic acid - it is usually fermented which helps it to be less of a problem.

 I know that I have to eat chocolate a few times a month to help with stress.

-It's surely one of my favorite treats and it's one of the best food sources of magnesium on earth and a magical food.
+It's surely one of my favorite treats and it's one of the best food sources of magnesium on earth and is quite a magical food.

 You'll want to be sure to buy the best quality chocolate - look for organic and fair trade.